-As noted earlier, to date the Project Canada material has also been disseminated through sixteen books, numerous monographs, more than one hundred articles, and innumerable academic and public presentations.
+As noted earlier, to date the Project Canada material has been disseminated through seventeen books, numerous monographs, more than one hundred articles, and innumerable academic and public presentations.
 Some 160,000 book copies have been sold.

 All Bibby Books Are Readily Available via